mozilla/eslint-config-amo/README.md

     Note: change `minor` to `patch` or `major` depending on the release (but `minor` is the most frequent).

-3. push to the main repository (denoted `upstream` below):
+3. Push to the main repository (denoted `upstream` below):

     ```
     git push upstream master --tag
     ```

-4. create a GitHub Release for the new tag: https://github.com/mozilla/eslint-config-amo/releases
+4. Create a GitHub Release for the new tag: https://github.com/mozilla/eslint-config-amo/releases (you can either select the tag itself or create a new "draft").
+Please add a short description of the changes (see the other releases for inspiration).